StartBootstrap/startbootstrap-agency/CRAWCI Documentation.md

 5. D5 makes use of integer values for indicating Comune, Provincia, Regione without a complementary explanation.

 ### 5. Ethical-legal analysis

+This analysis is designed to assess compliance with legal and ethical aspects in accordance with European, state and local regulations and compliance with good practices relating to publication in open data.

+The analysis pays particular attention to aspects related to privacy, licenses and interest for the purpose of creating a service that balances the public function, transparency and rights of individual citizens.

 ## Legal checklist